 Tax Fees: Consist of fees for services related to tax compliance and other tax services.
-For FY 2020, these services related primarily to tax advisory services related to the following: research tax credits, the termination of our defined benefit pension plan, and foreign jurisdictions.
+For FY 2021, these services related primarily to tax advisory services for the following: employee retention credits resulting from the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and research tax credits

-All Other Fees: Consist of subscription fees for PricewaterhouseCoopers' accounting research software tool and disclosure checklist tool in FY 2020.
+All Other Fees: Consist of subscription fees for PricewaterhouseCoopers' accounting research software tool and disclosure checklist tool in FY 2021.